86Box/docs/dev/api/io.rst

 * Port being accessed (in hexadecimal)
 * Value being read or written (in hexadecimal)

 .. note:: I/O tracing incurs a heavy load on stderr output, which can bottleneck emulation to a near halt in I/O-heavy workloads (such as POST) when outputting to a terminal.
-Using the ``-L`` command line option to redirect logging to a file on solid state storage is highly recommended.
+Using the ``-L``/``--logfile`` command line option to redirect logging to a file on solid state storage is highly recommended.

 I/O traps
 ---------